 Btw: Blackwash has an alkaline pH and surfactant, which, along with the agitation of spraying and gentle brushing, loosens the biological growth and helps facilitate its removal during rinsing

 Test before applying: Always test a cleaning chemical on a small, obscure area of the surface to be cleaned if you are not familiar with the effect of the chemical on that particular surface.
+And get your customer's agreement that the result is acceptable to them before treating the entire property.

 Applying to metals: The same advice to test before applying a cleaning chemical applies to metals.
 We recommend wetting metal surfaces before applying a cleaning chemical to prevent streaking.